 Massaging or what is also called soft tissue work, applies specific pressure to the body’s injured muscles.
 This method helps relax muscles, increase circulation, break up scar tissue, and ease the pain within the soft tissue.
 For the area surrounding an injury, such as a joint or bone, there is mobilization/manipulation.
 With manipulation and mobilization, our therapists apply a high velocity, low amplitude thrust to the joint with the goal of regaining optimal motion.
 This method of manual therapy moves joints in specific directions at varying speeds, stretching the muscles surrounding the injury and giving it strength.

-4 Oaks Physical Therapy provides orthopedic care for patients in the Baltimore-Washington area at our Catonsville and Columbia locations.
+4 Oaks Physical Therapy provides orthopedic care for patients in the Baltimore-Washington area at all our locations.
 For more information, please contact us.